South Western Slopes: Human settlement

-The South Western Slopes was occupied by the Wiradjuri people, the largest Aboriginal language group in NSW.
+The South Western Slopes were occupied by the Wiradjuri people, the largest Aboriginal language group in NSW.

-Notable towns and cities within the bioregion, from Beechworth in the southwest to Dunedoo in the northeast, include Wodonga, Albury, Corryong, Tumbarumba, Batlow, Wagga Wagga, Junee, Tumut, Gundagai, Cootamundra, Temora, Grenfell, Young, Cowra, Forbes, Parkes, Orange and Mudgee.
-Griffith lies just outside the western boundary and Crookwell lies just outside the eastern boundary of the bioregion.
-The highland regions nearer the Great Divide; such as Orange, Crookwell or Batlow, can also be considered a part of the South Eastern Highlands bioregion.
+Notable towns and cities within the bioregion, from Beechworth in the south-west to Dunedoo in the north-east, include Wodonga, Albury, Corryong, Tumbarumba, Batlow, Narrandera, Wagga Wagga, Junee, Tumut, Gundagai, Cootamundra, Temora, West Wyalong, Grenfell, Young, Cowra, Forbes, Parkes, Wellington and Mudgee.
+Griffith, Leeton and Condobolin lay just outside the western boundary; while Orange, Crookwell and Yass lay just outside the eastern boundary of the bioregion.
+The highland regions nearer the Great Divide can also be considered a part of the South Eastern Highlands bioregion.

 Local government areas included in the bioregion: